isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 The `CreateContract` method sets up the credentials and creates the PDF from HTML.
 To pass and populate the person’s data in the contract, use the `setCustomOptionsAndPersonData` helper.
 This method retrieves the person's data from the form, then sends it to the generated PDF through the JSON object explained above.

-Additionally, `setCustomOptionsAndPersonData` shows how to control PDF appearance by disabling the header and footer.
-Once this is done, you save the PDF file to output/contract.pdf and eventually delete the previously generated file.
+Also, `setCustomOptionsAndPersonData` shows how to control PDF appearance by disabling the header and footer.
+Once these steps are complete, you save the PDF file to output/contract.pdf and eventually delete the previously generated file.

 ```
 private static final Logger LOGGER = LoggerFactory.getLogger(PersonController.class);